sklekmeans.MiniBatchEKMeans#

 Assign each sample in

-to the closest learned center.
+Xto the closest learned center.- Parameters:

 - set_output(*, transform=None)#